 Submit the following materials as a single PDF file by the deadline.
 Incomplete or late applications will not be considered.

 - The assistantship proposal abstract prepared according to the guidelines provided on the application form

 - A current, unofficial WMU transcript for the graduate student

 - A letter of recommendation from the faculty supervisor prepared according to the guidelines on the application form

 College of Arts and Sciences Office of the Dean:

-Submit application as a single PDF, putting the title of the award (CAS Graduate Research Assistantship) and applicant name in the subject line of the email.
+Please include the award name (CAS Graduate Research Assistantship) and the applicant’s name in the subject line.
 Emails from WMU accounts may serve in place of signatures.

 Please do not hesitate to contact the College of Arts and Sciences dean’s office with any questions or concerns.